uadmin/uadmin-docs/_build/html/_sources/api/language_functions.rst.txt

         "uadmin/system",
     }

 CustomTranslation is where you can register custom translation files.
-To register a custom translation file, always assign it with it's key in the this format "category/name".
+To register a custom translation file, always assign it with its key in the this format "{CATEGORY_NAME}/{FILENAME}".
 For example:

 .. code-block:: go